-Below, I have outlined one week of what I do.
+As a Children’s Social Worker, my week if often vary varied – there is no one day the same!
+Below, I have outlined a typical working week.
 I hope it gives you a flavour into the work I undertake as a Children’s Social Worker and the varying tasks I complete on a day to day basis.
-I have not gone into too much detail with the Service Users for confidentially purposes.
+I have not gone into too much detail for confidentially purposes.
 But, in order to promote reflective learning, I have included some guidance and legislation that underpins my practice.
-In addition, I have also not added the fact that between my meetings, duty and statutory visits, I was completing at least six Core Assessments and a number of Child Protection Plans and Case Note Contacts.
+In addition, I have also not added the fact that between my meetings, duty and statutory visits, I was completing at number of Core Assessments, Child Protection Plans and Case Note Contacts.

 Morning: Child Protection Core Group Meeting